optui/recon/README.md

 ## X-ray Computed Tomography (CT)

-X-ray Computed Tomography (CT) is a non-destructive imaging technique used to visualize the internal density distribution of an object in either 2D cross-sections or a 3D volumetric representation.
+X-ray CT is a non-destructive imaging technique used to visualize the internal density distribution of an object in either 2D cross-sections or a 3D volumetric representation.

 ### Absorption Contrast Imaging